mohdfurkan01/js_codespace/08_events/events.md

 document.getElementById("styleimg").addEventListener("dblclick", function () {
   console.log("doubleclick fired!");
 });
-//click anywhere on the page, it will show 'You clicked on the page!' in the console
+//click and double click on the image, it will show 'single click fired!!' and doubleclick fired! in the console
 ```

 # Task Completed✨